Sanderson17/contact-manager/README.md

  *I will create a Contact class to satisfy this requirement

 *Create at least one object:
  *I will create a Contact object to satisfy this requirement

-(Use or display the data in your application)
+(Using and displaying the data in the application)

 *Create and call at least three functions (one must return a value in the application):
  * add contact
  * remove contact
- * show total # of contacts
+ * show all contacts with total# of contacts

 # Feature Requirements